corona-warn-app/cwa-website/blog/2021-10-01-facts-and-figures/index.md

 layout: blog
 ---

-In this post, you can find [regularly updated facts and figures](/assets/documents/2021-09-30-cwa-daten-fakten.pdf) about the Corona-Warn-App, as well as the number of transmitted and shared test results.
+In this post, you can find previous facts and figures about the Corona-Warn-App, as well as the number of transmitted and shared test results.

+The overview document, which was published weekly until September 30, 2021, has been replaced by a public, interactive dashboard with key figures that are updated daily.
+More information about the dashboard can be found in the following blog: [Key figures dashboard for the Corona-Warn-App](../2021-10-04-key-figures-dashboard/)

 ### **Overview of previous facts and figures**